 - Target four specific audiences:

-- young people affected by the conditions
+- young people affected by the conditions and their friends

 - their families and carers

-- schools – teachers and nurses
+- schools – teachers and senior leadership teams

-- Provide evidence based information
+- Provide evidence-based information

 Aims and Objectives